Here is what you need to know to join one of our online meetings — including some of the details that tend to trip up first time visitors.

 Joining a Meeting

 The link to our online meetings is included with the confirmation message displayed on screen, and also emailed to you, when you register as a guest.
-Members get it as part of the agenda we email out.

 On your first visit, you will be prompted to download and install the Zoom software, if you do not already have it on your computer.